-Looking forward, we will continue to lead the way for our industry and for our society by introducing even more innovative products thereby contributing to a greener and more sustainable future for all.
-We recognise our responsibility to take the lead in driving positive transformation and adopting inclusive approaches that benefit everyone.
+Looking forward, we will continue to lead our industry and society by introducing innovative products that contribute to a greener and more sustainable future for all.
+We recognize our responsibility to take the lead in driving positive transformation and adopting inclusive approaches that benefit everyone.
 I would like to express my heartfelt gratitude to our dedicated staff members, business partners, and clients for their valuable support.
 Our focus remains on captivating and motivating individuals as we navigate the path ahead.
-We are confident that our Company's culture, effective strategies, innovative ideas and their successful implementation are essential when propelling us towards a sustainable future, fostering accelerated progress together.
+We are confident that our Group's culture, effective strategies, innovative ideas and their successful implementation are essential when propelling us towards a sustainable future, fostering accelerated progress together.

-Chu Kina Tien
+Chu King Tien